Splines/homepage/_posts/2025-09-27-jacobi-total-time-derivative.md

 \end{align*}
 $$

-is introduced, with $J_f$ being the Jacobian matrix of function $f$.
+with $J_f$ being the Jacobian matrix of function $f$.
 We will give a recap on this matrix and the chain rule to then examine the relationship between the multivariable chain rule and the total time derivative of a function $f$.

 ## Jacobian matrix